CorrDyn/hubspot-prod-to-sandbox/README.md

 - This code will only read from a Hubspot Production instance and write to a Sandbox instance.
 There are tests built into the code to prevent you from writing to Production.
 With that said, you can edit the code to do other things with the Hubspot API.
 Happy coding.
 - This code utilizes [SQLite](https://www.sqlite.org/index.html) to store information about what objects have been migrated and their corresponding associations between each other and between Prod and Sandbox.
 This means that a `.sqlite` file containing these mappings and associations will be stored in your repo after you run the code above.
 No PII is contained in this file.
 - This code has been designed so that people who interact with multiple Prod and Sandbox environments (like agency support teams) can work in the same GitHub project and keep the mappings and associations separated, such that data is not mixed between Prod and Sandbox of different companies or clients.
 The most important thing is to keep your Prod and Sandbox API keys straight.
 If you do that, everything else should take care of itself.
+- This code has been migrated to the new Hubspot API which requires using a [Private App Access Token](https://developers.hubspot.com/docs/api/private-apps) rather than an API Key, which will no longer be a valid method of authentication at the end of 2022.

 ## Do you like this project?
 If you like this, shoot me an email at ross.katz@corrdyn.com to let me know how you're using it.